digital-fabric/polyphony/README.md

 ## Features

+- **Full-blown, integrated, high-performance HTTP 1 / HTTP 2 / WebSocket server
+  with TLS/SSL termination and automatic ALPN protocol selection**.
 - Co-operative scheduling of concurrent tasks using Ruby fibers.
 - High-performance event reactor for handling I/O events and timers.
 - Natural, sequential programming style that makes it easy to reason about concurrent code.
-- Higher-order constructs for controlling the execution of concurrent code: coprocesses, supervisors, cancel scopes, throttling, resource pools etc.
+- Abstractions and constructs for controlling the execution of concurrent code: coprocesses, supervisors, cancel scopes, throttling, resource pools etc.
 - Code can use native networking classes and libraries, growing support for third-party gems such as `pg` and `redis`.
-- Comprehensive HTTP 1.0 / 1.1 / 2 client and server APIs.
+- HTTP 1 / HTTP 2 client
-- Excellent performance and scalability characteristics, in terms of both throughput and memory consumption.
+- Competitive performance and scalability characteristics, in terms of both throughput and memory consumption.

 ## Prior Art